tinymce/tinymce-docs/_includes/integrations/webcomponent-tech-ref.md

 1. Download the web-component integration
 2. Link it in your page
 3. Insert `<tinymce-editor></tinymce-editor>` into the page.

+### Loading TinyMCE
+The integration depends on TinyMCE.
+When trying to create a web component for TinyMCE it will try the following:

+1. If the global `tinymce` is available:
+    1. Use the global `tinymce` to initialize the editor.
+2. Otherwise, if the attribute `src` is available:
+    1. Add a script tag for the URL provided in `src` to load TinyMCE;
+    2. Wait for the script to load and create the global `tinymce`;
+    3. Use the global `tinymce` to initialize the editor.
+3. Otherwise:
+    1. Add a script tag for the cloud version of TinyMCE using the attributes `api-key` (default "no-api-key") and `channel` (default "5-stable");
+    2. Wait for the script to load and create the global `tinymce`;
+    3. Use the global `tinymce` to initialize the editor.

 ### Configuring the editor
 The editor is configured by setting attributes on the tinymce-editor custom element.